infernoalert/filefolderanalysis/README.md

 - **🔎 Interactive Search**: Built-in search with detailed analysis capabilities
 - **🔧 Configurable**: Easy-to-modify configuration system
 - **📈 Detailed Analytics**: Comprehensive statistics and confidence scoring
+- **🗂️ Flexible Filtering**: Analyze all items, folders only, or files only
 - **🚀 MCP-Ready**: Designed for future MCP integration
 - **🛡️ Robust Fallback**: Gracefully falls back to basic detector if enhanced fails
 - **💻 Offline Operation**: No API calls or internet connectivity required